CyanogenMod/android_device_sony_taoshan/README.md

 ![Sony Xperia L](http://cdn2.gsmarena.com/vv/pics/sony/sony-xperia-l-01.jpg "Sony Xperia L in black")

-This branch is for building CyanogenMod 12 (or Android Lollipop 5.0 AOSP based roms) ROMS.
+This branch is for building CyanogenMod 13 (or other Android 6.0 ROMs).